Singlife Travel Insurance—MoneySmart Review (2026)

 ★☆☆☆

-: All plans under that provider perform average or lower than average, but none of their plans is the worst performing. / If there is only one plan, it performs below average.
+2 stars: All plans under that provider perform lower than average, but no plan is the worst performing.
+If there is only 1 plan, it performs below average.

 2 stars: